 Our very first vintage of Pinot Noir was 2013, for which we used a blend of two different clones, Dijon and Pommard.
-We ended up liking the Pommard a little better, and the 2014 vintage and on are single clone.
+Since then we have experimented with different blends of the Dijon, Martini, and Pommard clones.

 Our Zinfandel grapes are sourced from a small, family-owned vineyard located in the acclaimed Templeton Gap sub-appellation of Paso Robles.
 The head-trained forty-five year old vines are now cultivated by third generation growers, and are strictly dry-farmed.
 This results in a smaller, but more intense, crop.

-We are excited to present our fourth vintage from this exceptinal vineyard.
-After a high temperature fermentation using natural yeasts for maximum extraction and expression of terroir, this wine was racked into new oak barrels and aged for eighteen months.
+We are excited to present a new vintage from this exceptional vineyard.
+After a partial carbonic maceration, this wine underwent a high temperature fermentation using natural yeasts for maximum extraction and expression of terroir.
+Almost two years of barrel maturation was split between neutral oak and new Appalachian oak.

 12.5% Alcohol by Volume

 The real question is, what can't you pair with this wine?
-Triple cream cheese is a no-brainer, as is caviar and blini.
-But if you're really looking for a treat, there is nothing like a glass of this sparkling stunner with a plate of freshly fried chicken and buttermilk waffles.
+Triple cream cheese is a no-brainer, but if you're really looking for a treat, there is nothing like a glass of this sparkling stunner with a plate of freshly fried chicken and buttermilk waffles.
 Serve with maple syrup, honey mustard, or scallion gravy.
 Thank me later.